 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- appraise potential social benefits, risks and ethical considerations relating to the use of music in a variety of contexts
+- Analyse and evaluate potential social benefits, risks and ethical considerations relating to the use of music in a variety of contexts

-- examine the effects of music on mind and body from youth to old age across a range of cultures applying humanities, social science and health science perspectives
+- Reflect critically on the effects of music on mind and body from youth to old age across a range of cultures applying humanities, social science and health science perspectives

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|